-Leg venography, also called lower extremity venography or phlebography, offers a way for doctors to see the veins in your legs.
-Veins do not normally show up on X-rays.
-In a venogram, a doctor injects a special kind of dye into your veins.
-This dye, called contrast material, is visible on X-rays, and enables your doctor to take images of the veins in your leg.
+Leg venography, also called lower extremity venography or phlebography, offers a way for your doctor to visualize the veins in your legs.
+Veins don’t normally show up on plain X-rays.
+In a venogram, your doctor injects a special kind of dye into your veins.
+This dye, called contrast material, is visible on X-rays.
+It allows your doctor to take images of the veins in your leg.

-Your doctor might choose to perform this procedure to find out if there are blood clots in your leg veins and if your veins are damaged or not functioning properly.
-Your doctor might also order a leg venogram to try to locate a particular vein or to find out why your leg is swollen or painful.
+Your doctor might choose to perform this procedure to find out if there are blood clots in your leg veins or if your veins are damaged or not functioning properly.
+Your doctor might also order a leg venogram to locate a particular vein or find out why your leg is swollen or painful.

 You must tell your doctor about various conditions before you undergo this procedure.
 It’s especially critical that you tell your doctor if you have allergies to medications, dye, or iodine substances.
 You should also tell your doctor if: